IDFA DocLab Forum

 - A maximum of two projects can be selected per company.
 For each selected project, two participants (the team presenting the project) are allowed to attend the Forum, as included in the project fee.

-- The project team (producer and director) must be present for the full Forum activities, including for their presentation and meetings.
-The exact days of participation depend on presentation format and whether the team can attend in person in Amsterdam.
-The Forum will run from Sunsday November 12 to Wednesday, November 15.
+- The project team (producer and director) must be present for the full Forum activities, including their presentation and meetings.
+The exact days of participation depend on the presentation format.
+The Forum will run from November 16 to 19.

 - If your project is selected, you must include contracts or letters that prove any financial investment listed in your entry form.
 These contracts or letters of commitment from broadcasters and financiers must state the amount of the investment and must be written in English.
 The letters must be dated and signed.

-- After selection of the project, the participation fee must be completed online by October 6, 2023, so within two weeks of the selection results.
+- After the selection of the project, the participation fee must be completed online by September 29, so within two weeks of the selection results.

 - The Forum staff strongly advise first-time project presenters at IDFA to register for the pitch training (for selected projects only).